JuliaThTranNguyen/JuliaThTranNguyen/readme.md

 <!--
-Hello, my name is Ginny, ahihi.
+Hello, my name is Julia, ahihi.
 -->

 # Hi there!
-Welcome to my GitHub Profile! ✨
+Welcome to my GitHub Profile! ✨ [Would you like to take a tour to visit my Portfolio website ?](https://th-julia-portfolio.vercel.app/)

 ## :cherry_blossom: My name is Julia, an aspiring tech geek.:cherry_blossom:
 <br><br>